muntasirhsn/muntasirhsn.github.io/index.md

 ---
-### NLP: Named Entity Recognition with BERT model
+### NLP: Named Entity Recognition with BERT
 Named entity recognition (NER) is an NLP technique that extracts information from text to detect and classify named entities.
-In this demo, a BERT model was fine-tuned for NER task by using PyTorch and Hugging Face transformers.
+In this demo, I fine-tuned a BERT model by using PyTorch and Hugging Face transformers for NER.
 Try the NER demo below!

 <script
 	type="module"